magnolia-cms/deeplearning4j/docs/deeplearning4j/templates/config-memory.md

 * `-Dorg.bytedeco.javacpp.maxphysicalbytes` - this specifies the maximum bytes for the entire process - usually set to `maxbytes` plus Xmx plus a bit extra, in case other libraries require some off-heap memory also.
 Unlike setting `maxbytes` setting `maxphysicalbytes` is optional

+* `-Dorg.bytedeco.javacpp.maxBytesScale` - this optional flag allows to override the ratio by which to multiply `Xmx` in order to define `maxBytes`, in case it isn't explicitely defined.
+Instead of 1 `maxBytes` per 1 `Xmx`, it is possible to have `maxBytesScale * Xmx` `maxBytes`.

 Example: Configuring 1GB initial on-heap, 2GB max on-heap, 8GB off-heap, 10GB maximum for process:

 ```shell